Landlord and Tenant Lawyers in Clermont County, Ohio

 Landlord's Rights in Clermont County, OH

 First and foremost, landlords have a right to timely payment of rent from their tenants, at the agreed-upon rate.
-This, of course, imposes on tenants a duty to pay their rent in full, in a timely manner.
+This, of course, imposes on tenants a duty to pay their rent in whole, in a timely manner.

 Tenant's Rights in Clermont County, OH

-Much like landlords have a right to get paid for the service they provide, tenants have a right to get what they pay for: a suitable place to live.
+Much like landlords have a right to get paid for the service they provide, tenants have a right to get what they pay for: a suitable place to reside.
 In Clermont County, Ohio, all residential rental agreements carry an "implied warranty of habitability."
 This means that a landlord implicitly guarantees that any residence he or she rents will be fit for human habitation.
-In general, a unit will be automatically deemed uninhabitable if it lacks running water, electricity, heat, and adequate protection from the elements.
-There are many more factors that can be considered, as well, but those are some of the basics.
+In general, a unit will be automatically deemed uninhabitable if it lacks running water, electricity, heat, and acceptable protection from the elements.
+There are numerous more factors that can be considered, as well, but those are some of the basics.

 Under the laws of Ohio, and the United States, discrimination in housing on the basis of race, religion, or gender is strictly prohibited.
-Furthermore, under the Americans with Disabilities Act, landlords must not discriminate against renters on the basis of any physical disability.
-They also have to allow the renter to make reasonable modifications to their apartment, to make it more accessible.
+Moreover, under the Americans with Disabilities Act, landlords must not discriminate against renters on the basis of any physical disability.
+They also have to permit the renter to make reasonable modifications to their apartment, to make it more accessible.
 Generally, landlords are only required to allow relatively minor and reversible modifications, and tenants cannot compel them to remodel the building, for example.
 Also, once the tenant leaves, the landlord can bill the tenant for the costs of restoring the apartment to its original condition.

 Find a Clermont County Lawyer that Specializes in Your Area of Need: